 The Numbers that Actually Matter

-Next time someone tries to dazzle you with an outlandishly high “device ID coverage” number, claiming it means better deferred deep link accuracy, ask this question: “how big is your strong match pool?“ Or in plain English: “for first-time installs, how often can you guarantee my deep link match accuracy, and how often are you just guessing?”
+Next time someone tries to dazzle you with an outlandishly high “device ID coverage” number, claiming it means better deferred deep link accuracy, ask this question: “how big is your strong match pool?“ Or in plain English: “for first-time installs, how often can you guarantee my deep link model accuracy, and how often are you just guessing?”

 Without strong matching, your user experience is left to luck — Jack could get his content… or he could get the content you intended to provide for Sarah.
 There’s no way to be sure, and device ID coverage tells you nothing.
-The Branch Persona Graph allows us to power millions of strong matches all around the world, which no other deep link platform can offer.
+The Branch Link Graph allows us to power millions of strong matches all around the world, which no other deep link platform can offer.

 Happy deep linking!